 Our Distinctive Approach

 At 82nd Street Academics, our Pre-K for All program provides children with positive early education experiences that invite students to develop a love for learning.
 While many of our educational practices are similar to other quality schools, we also have three beliefs about childhood development.

 The free Pre-K For All Program runs for a full day, 8AM – 2:20PM, Monday through Friday.
-Admission into the UPK program is limited.
-Registration begins in March for the school year starting the following September.
+Admission into the program is limited.
+Registration begins in February for the school year starting the following September.
 Please call 82nd Street Academics, 718-457-0429, to have your name placed on the waiting list or to find out more about this program.
 Read about our Learning Park & Playground here!
 Pre-K for All registrations for school year 2018-19 are now electronic through the Department of Education.
 To register for Pre-K For All at 82nd Street Academics, please fill out the Department of Education’s online application HERE.

-The Kindergarten Readiness Program complements our Universal Pre-K program with advanced learning and development in literacy, math/science and physical activity.
+The Extended Program complements our Universal Pre-K program with advanced learning and development in literacy, math/science and physical activity.
 This tuition based program is an extension of the UPK schedule.
-To apply for UPK and Kindergarten Readiness, please fill out both application separately.
-(Seats are limited, call for availability)
+To apply for UPK and Extended Day, please fill out both application separately.

 Social-Emotional Health: This area includes developing self-awareness, becoming more independent, taking personal responsibility in the school environment, and showing empathy for others.
 These skills are vital for future success in life.
 Physical Development: Children improve gross motor skills (using large muscle groups) and fine motor skills (control over muscles in hands).
 We want children to learn the importance of physical activity at a young age.